 That changed everything!

-At first I was just playing with it to test how well manual mode, aperture priority and shutter priority worked.
+At first I was just playing with my Canon G7X Mark II to test how well manual mode, aperture priority and shutter priority worked.
 The answer is – brilliantly!

 Then I tested the zoom lens to see how wide it went, how far I could zoom in and the what the quality was like when zoomed in.
 I was impressed.

 Then I played with the flip screen.
 I love that little flip screen!
-What a joy being able to flip the screen up and shoot from the hip while looking down to see what is in frame.
+What a joy being able to flip the screen up and shoot from the hip while looking down to see what’s in frame.
 It’s an awesome little trick for street photography!

 I took some pretty random photos that first day.
 Well, it started out random and then I found myself photographing on purpose.
 You just can’t help yourself, can you?